 Here's out how it works.
 You simply pick up your Margarita Trail Passport from any of the participating venues.
-Then sample signature margaritas (you're limited to 2 per day, because these margaritas can be potent), collecting stamps as you visit each venue.
+Then sample signature margaritas (you're limited to 2 per day, because these margaritas can be potent, especially if you're not used to the altitude), collecting stamps as you visit each venue.
 The stamps earn you rewards—a commemorative T-shirt, a membership to the Margarita Society and a signed copy of “The Great Margarita Book.”
 When you conquer the full trail, you'll receive a Margarita Bartender Kit.
-For more info, click here.

 Stop at Hotel Chimayó 's Low'n Slow Lowrider Bar for one heckuva ride with the Chimayóso Margarita, created specifically for the Santa Fe Margarita Trail.
 This memorable margarita is composed of serrano pepper-infused Espolon Reposado Tequila, Rothman and Winter Orchard Apricot liqueur and fresh-squeezed lime juice, served with a Chimayó chile-salt rim.
 Its flavors will linger long after you've finished drinking it.